CatAnonymous/twig-template-engine-for-codeigniter4/README.md

 • Codeigniter 4x stable

 ## Folder Structure
-Upload the entire file to the root of the application
+Extract the entire file to the root of the application
 ```
 codeigniter/
 └── app/